-The only Thai Supreme Court case (2899/2002) that has ruled on the enforceability of a controlled contract prior to the effective date of the relevant notification did on the basis that the notification was one of the three that have excluded such applicability.
+The only Thai Supreme Court case (2899/2002) that has ruled on the enforceability of a controlled contract prior to the effective date of the relevant notification did so on the basis that the notification was one of the three that have excluded such applicability.

 This raises several significant issues.
-For example, and to name but a few, if the Notification applies to contracts prior to 1 May 2018, then landlords who have been charging premium for utilities service would be obliged to stop charging their mark-up from that date forward.
-Projects, particularly condominiums, that have marketed long-term prepaid leaseholds to foreigners of thirty, ninety years or more may be required to return all unused pre-paid rent save for up to one month in advance.
+For example, and to name but a few, if the Notification applies to contracts prior to 1 May 2018, then landlords who have been charging a premium for utilities service would be obliged to stop charging their mark-up from that date forward.
+Projects, particularly condominiums, that have marketed long-term prepaid leaseholds to foreigners of thirty years or ninety years or more may be required to return all unused pre-paid rent save for up to one month in advance.
 And such long-term prepaid lessees may now be allowed to also terminate their lease agreements for good cause as defined by the Notification.
 And regardless, the Notification certainly appears to end the current common long-term prepaid leases in developments that are marketed to foreigners from 1 May 2018 onward.